tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 [WRONG] False

 # Regulation and Oversight of Sedation
-The requirements for safe administration of medications and safe practice of procedural sedation are defined by The Joint Commission and other accreditation agencies, the Board of Registration in Medicine, individual states, and individual hospital policies.
+The requirements for safe administration of medications and safe practice of procedural sedation are defined by The Joint Commission and other accreditation agencies, professional regulatory boards, and individual hospital policies.
 Practitioners should review and understand their scope of practice with procedural sedation as they will need to follow the policies for patient safety and to ensure regulatory compliance.

 ![](assets/sedation4.png)